 As you already know, bright neon shades of pink, purple and yellow may be fashionable today, but they were far from preferable during the Viking Era.
 So if you decide to stay on this creative journey with us, make sure those aren't the first colors that catch a visitor's eye once they step into your home.

-You should keep in mind that Viking Color Palette consisted of mainly neutral, earthy tones, such as grey, brown, beige, and black, with occasional use of accent colors, such as red, orange, blue, and green.
+You should keep in mind that the Viking Color Palette consisted of mainly neutral, earthy tones, such as grey, brown, beige, and black, with occasional use of accent colors, such as red, orange, blue, and green.
 So, for example, let's say your living room is already somewhere near that color spectrum, there is no need to renovate the entire place, only liven it up a little.

 Yet, before you call a painter, or pick up a roller yourself, bear in mind that even the bright colors, such as blue or red, should be mixed with a little bit of grey.
-Doing this, you will not only stay on the right path by remaining authentic to original Viking customs but achieve a rustic look that will amaze all of your guests and family members.
+Doing this, you will not only stay on the right path by remaining authentic to original Viking customs but achieve a rustic look that will amaze your guests and family members.

-And just when you thought that having an interior that fits the rules of Viking décor is only for the enthusiasts with a lot of spare time, we have one or two things in our sleeve to help you achieve your vision for much less work.
+And just when you thought that having an interior that fits the rules of Viking décor is only for the enthusiasts with a lot of spare time, we have one or two things up our sleeve to help you achieve your vision for much less work.

 For those of you thinking about wallpapers, yes, you got it right – wallpapers were exactly what we had in mind.
 Apart from being very affordable and easy to apply, they come in various colors, styles, and textures, and we are sure some of them will fit perfectly into your new Viking environment.

 And lastly, there is one more thing we think you should know when it comes to the Viking colors.